 Being a small city, Russell does not have a public transit system used by locals to get to and from work.

-The education level of Russell citizens is very high relative to the national average among all cities (21.84%): 37.79% of adults in Russell have a bachelor's degree or even advanced degree.
+The citizens of Russell are very well educated compared to the average community in the nation: 37.79% of adults in Russell have a bachelor's degree or even advanced degree.

 The people who call Russell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Russell residents report their race to be White, followed by Asian.
 Important ancestries of people in Russell include English, Irish, German, European, and Scots-Irish.